 The SRN's are innovative and provide secure land tenure to farmers.
 However, they represent only one element in a larger system of farmer support.
 Organic farmers implement conservation strategies that build soil organic matter; however, their longevity can be at risk because of climate and market variability.
 Supporting organic farmers financially and holistically is essential.
 Simply enabling the transition to organic production does not assure long-term farmer success.
-Organic farms are complex, which makes it difficult to find conventional financial products that fit.
+Organic farms are full of complexity and biodiversity, which makes it difficult to find conventional financial products that fit.